tomshlomo/blog/posts/music/music.md

 $$
 y = Ax
 $$
 where $A$ is the (known) dictionary matrix, with columns $a_1, \dots, a_m$, and $x$ contains the (unknown) coefficient for each atom.
-The set of non-zero indices of $x$, which we also call the support, correspond to the atoms that participate in the linear combination.
+The set of non-zero indices of $x$, which we also call the support, corresponds to the atoms that participate in the linear combination.
 \
-It might be tempting to simply solve for $x$ as both $A$ and $y$ are known, but (at least for the interesting cases) $m > n$ and the system is under determined, that is, there are infinite ways to decompose $y$ as a linear combination of atoms.
+It might be tempting to simply solve for $x$ as both $A$ and $y$ are known, but (at least in the interesting cases) $m > n$ and the system is under determined, that is, there are infinite ways to decompose $y$ as a linear combination of atoms.

 In the setting of sparse decompositions, we add an additional prior to the problem: $y$ is composed of at most $k < n$ atoms, which means $x$ is $k$-sparse (has at most $k$ non zeros).

 For example,
-in DOA estimation problems, we can use $y$ to represent a signal recorded by an array of $n$-sensors, $a_i$ the response of the array to a unit wave signal coming from the $i$'th direction, and $x_i$ the amplitude of the wave at coming from the $i$'th direction.
+in DOA estimation problems, we can use $y$ to represent a signal recorded by an array of $n$-sensors, $a_i$ the response of the array to a unit wave coming from the $i$'th direction, and $x_i$ the amplitude of the wave at coming from the $i$'th direction.
 $k$-sparsity of $x$ is equivalent to having at most $k$ waves active simultaneously, and decomposing $y$ into it's atoms reveals their directions.